 The Living History Museum has evolved around an old school house.
 The Millicent, Victoriana, Aboriginal, Natural History rooms, and farm machinery shed are located here.

 Over 20 fully restored horse drawn vehicles are an impressive feature of the Museum.
-Other displays include the Shipwreck Room, a T-Class Locomotive, operating Water Wheel, and a fully equipped Blacksmiths Shop.
+Other displays include the Shipwreck Room, Costume Collection, a T-Class Locomotive, operating Water Wheel, and a fully equipped Blacksmiths Shop.
 Entrance is via the Visitor Information Centre.
 Open 9am to 5pm Monday to Friday and 10.00am to 4.00pm Saturday, Sunday and Public Holidays.
 Entry Fee.

 Canunda National Park